Babink/Dog-Breed-Classifier/README.md

 # Recommend
 Use GPU to train this model

-*dataset has not been included , feel free to use any dataset*
+*dataset has not been included , feel free to use any image dataset*